apache/spark/README.md

     ./dev/make-distribution.sh --name kyspark --tgz -Phadoop-2.6 -Phive -Phive-thriftserver -Pyarn

-to build a new spark binary package
+to build a new spark binary package.

+If you want KAP to package your new kyspark by default, you should contact hongbin.ma@kyligence.io.

 # Apache Spark